Picovoice/speech-to-intent-benchmark/README.md

 ```

 The repository grabs the latest version of rhino as a Git submodule under [rhino](/rhino).
 All data needed for this
 benchmark including speech, noise, and labels are provided under [data](/data).
+Additionally the Dialogflow agent used
+in this benchamrk is exported [here](/data/dialogflow).
 The benchmark code is located under
 [benchmark](/benchmark).

 The first step is to mix the clean speech data under [clean](/data/speech/clean) with noise.
 There are two types of noise